top of page

 This was a fun day!
 Battle of Bunker's Hill reenactment, June 2025, Gloucester, MA.
 The rebels eventually lost this battle because they ran out of gunpowder.
 But, they held on long enough to give the Regulars a pretty bad beating.
 Note the antique garbage can.

-It is late December 2025 and I am preparing a new long-form journal article, as well as a companion presentation, regarding 1776 and Norwich, Connecticut.
+It is early January 2026 and I am preparing a new long-form journal article, as well as a companion presentation, regarding 1776 and Norwich, Connecticut.

 I can prove the tremendous roles ordinary Norwich people played in the logistics of provisioning, transporting, and arming the Continental Army (CA) in 1776 (and 1775 too).
 This deep-dive article is destined for Connecticut History Review's Fall 2026 volume.